vlstill/tedi/memory-models.md

 ### The Problem of Out of Thin Air Reads {#sec:thin}

-The notion of out of thin air reads was \TODO{probably} introduced by the Java memory model \cite{javamm}.
+The notion of out of thin air reads was \TODO{probably} introduced by the Java memory model \cite{javamm_Gosling2005, javamm_popl_Manson2005}.
 The idea is that a value produced by a read must have been written to the given memory location and must not depend on itself.
 The motivation for their exclusion from Java is that out of thin air values could allow creating invalid pointers, effectively destroying memory safety guarantees of Java.
 See \autoref{fig:thin:naive} for example of out of thin air read.

 \begin{figure}[tp]